Wass910/So_long/README.md

-project so_long of 42 school
+# So-Long
-gcc -Lmlx_linux -Imlx_linux -lXext -lX11 *.c so_long.h libmlx.a
+Project so_long of 42 school to introduce the minilibX.
+Difficulty of the project 2/5.